Nicholas282787728/CbLab/concepts/restoring-ms-exchange-data.md

 ![](/assets/restore-select-data-type-03-files-folders.png)

-> With Microsoft Exchange 2010, CloudBerry Backup enables you to access individual items in an Exchange Server database so that you can locate and view specific emails, contact data and other information in your backups.
+> With Microsoft Exchange 2010, CloudBerry Backup enables you to access individual items in an Exchange Server database so that you can view and restore specific emails, contact data and other information in your backups.
 See [Item-Level Restore](/concepts/microsoft-exchange-item-level-restore.md) for more information.